 A rule is a bit like conditional formatting in Excel, except that in addition to formatting, it can modify the data itself.

-Rules are applied by selecting a table, and choosing Properties > RULES > +.
-As there are a lot of rules it can be useful to use the Search menus feature.
+Rules are applied by selecting a table and in the object inspector under Data > Rules, clicking the +.
+As there are a lot of rules it can be useful to use the Search > Menu feature in the toolbar.

 Commonly used rules when automating reporting include: